How To Not Miss Out on the Next Big Investing Trend

 While getting ahead of major market trends can help create long-term wealth, many investors prefer instead to dabble in highly speculative trends in search of a quick buck.
 In 2020 and 2021, for example, meme stocks caught the attention of even the mainstream press — GameStop jumped 400% in a single week and AMC Entertainment popped nearly 1,200% in 2021.

 But you have to be extremely nimble and lucky to not only earn gains in these types of bubble stocks but also to hold onto them.
-Investors who bought in at GameStop’s peak, thinking that the buying would never end, for example, are now sitting on losses of as much as 70%.
+Investors who bought in at GameStop’s peak, thinking that the buying would never end, for example, are now sitting on losses of about 75%.

 If you’re looking to get ahead of the next big investing trend, don’t confuse speculation with analysis.
 While you can gamble your speculative money on high-flying names touted on online message boards, if you’re looking to create serious wealth over the long term, do your homework on current market conditions, legislative trends, the position of the Fed and the specifics of individual companies.